buildingblocs/2020/pre-event/workshop/index.md

 Detection.
 Participants will also get to embark on a future project!
 </details>

 <details>
 <summary><strong>Introduction to Git</strong></summary>
-Originally created by the founder of Linux, Git is a powerful tool to manage computing projects.
-In this course, participants will understand what Git is and how it is different from GitHub, what programmers can use Git for, learn to perform basic CRUD operations (commit, pull etc) using GitHub Desktop, perform simple collaborative operations (merge, forking), explain the use of pull requests -> working on public open source projects
+Open source development is increasingly prevalent in software development, powering many devices that we use daily.
+Originally developed for the managing the Linux Operating System, Git is an extremely powerful tool for managing computing projects.
+Participants will learn what Git is and how it is different from GitHub, what programmers can use Git for, learn to perform basic operations (commit, pull etc) using a Git GUI Client, perform simple collaborative operations (merge, forking) and understand the use of pull requests in working on public open source projects
 </details>

 <details>
 <summary><strong>Introduction to Unity</strong></summary>
-Participants will be introduced to the the Game Loop, 2D Space, Collision detection, and make a simple game involving moving the player character (Collide into the blocks ASAP?)
+Participants will be introduced to the the Game Loop, 2D Space, Collision detection, and make a simple game involving moving the player character
 </details>